 - Mirena can alter the bleeding pattern and result in spotting, irregular bleeding, heavy bleeding, oligomenorrhea, and amenorrhea.
 During the first 3 to 6 months of Mirena use, the number of bleeding and spotting days may be higher and bleeding patterns may be irregular.
 Thereafter the number of bleeding and spotting days usually decreases but bleeding may remain irregular.
 If bleeding irregularities develop during prolonged treatment, appropriate diagnostic measures should be taken to rule out endometrial pathology1

 - If a significant change in bleeding develops during prolonged use, take appropriate diagnostic measures to rule out endometrial pathology.
 Consider the possibility of pregnancy if menstruation does not occur within six weeks of the onset of previous menstruation.
 Once pregnancy has been excluded, repeated pregnancy tests are generally not necessary in amenorrheic women unless indicated, for example, by other signs of pregnancy or by pelvic pain

 - In most women with heavy menstrual bleeding, the number of bleeding and spotting days may also increase during the initial months of therapy but usually decrease with continued use; the volume of blood loss per cycle progressively becomes reduced

-- Partial or complete expulsion of Mirena may occur resulting in the loss of contraceptive protection.
+- Partial or complete expulsion of Mirena may occur resulting in the loss of efficacy.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Mirena typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
 Consider further diagnostic imaging, such as x-ray, if expulsion is suspected based on ultrasound.
 In clinical trials, a 4.5% expulsion rate was reported over the 5-year study duration1

 - The risk of expulsion is increased with insertions immediately after delivery and appears to be increased with insertion after second-trimester abortion based on limited data.
 In a large postmarketing safety study conducted in the US, the risk of expulsion was lower with breastfeeding status.
 Remove a partially expelled Mirena.
 If expulsion has occurred, a new Mirena can be inserted any time the provider can be reasonably certain the woman is not pregnant1